kognifai/PoseidonNext-Framework/SDK-documentation/Date-Time-Formatter-Service.md

 ```typescript
 getDateTimeFormatForMoment(onlyDate: boolean = false, onlyTime: boolean = false, showMilliseconds: boolean = false);
 ````
-The function can be directly invoked without passing any parameter in which case it will return the entire date and time format as a string.
-Or by passing specific parameters we can get the only date format or time format.
+The function can be directly invoked without passing any parameter, in which case, it returns the entire date and time format as  string.
+Or by passing the specific parameters you can get the either the date format or time format.

 **formatDateTimeString()**